-The OpenSCAP ecosystem provides multiple tools to assist administrators and auditors with assessment, measurement and enforcement of security baselines.
-We maintain great flexibility and interoperability, reducing costs of performing security audits.
+The OpenSCAP ecosystem provides multiple tools to assist administrators and auditors with assessment, measurement, and enforcement of security baselines.
+We maintain great flexibility and interoperability, reducing the costs of performing security audits.

 The OpenSCAP project provides a wide variety of hardening guides and configuration baselines developed by the open source community, ensuring that you can choose a security policy which best suits the needs of your organization, regardless of its size.

 In the ever-changing world of computer security where new vulnerabilities are being discovered and patched every day, enforcing security compliance must be a continuous process.
 It also needs to include a way to make adjustments to policies, as well as periodic assessment and risk monitoring.
-The OpenSCAP ecosystem provides tools and customizable policies for a quick, cost-effective and flexible implementation of such a process.
+The OpenSCAP ecosystem provides tools and customizable policies for a quick, cost-effective and flexible implementation of these processes.

-Leaving your systems with unpatched vulnerabilities can have a number of consequences, ranging from embarrassment to heavy damage when an such a vulnerability is exploited by an attacker.
-A timely inspection of software inventory that identifies such vulnerabilities is a must for any organization in the 21st century, and the OpenSCAP project provides tools for automated vulnerability checking, allowing you to take steps to prevent attacks before they happen.
+Leaving your systems with unpatched vulnerabilities can have a number of consequences, ranging from embarrassment to heavy damage when a vulnerability is exploited by an attacker.
+A timely inspection of software inventory that identifies vulnerabilities is a must for any organization in the 21st century.
+The OpenSCAP project provides tools for automated vulnerability checking, allowing you to take steps to prevent attacks before they happen.

 Businesses, no matter their size, are increasingly concerned with information security due to a growing number of data breaches and other security-related incidents.
 We understand that each business is different and has different data to protect.
 The OpenSCAP project offers flexibility and allows businesses to leverage years of government experience in computer security.Continue

 We believe that security is best done in the open.
 Open source development results in more scrutiny and allows community members to contribute without being held back by red tape, patents and secrets.

 That is why all the projects under the OpenSCAP umbrella are 100% open source.Continue